Young Hearts for Life FREE Cardiac Screening - Thursday, October 6th, 2016

 York High School PE/Health/Driver Education Mission Statement

-The mission of York High School’s PE/Health/Driver Education department is to proactively develop physically fit bodies, strengthen minds, and promote positive attitudes towards life-long fitness while shaping individuals to become positive, impactful members of society.
+The mission of York High School’s PE/Health/Driver Education department is to proactively develop physically fit individuals, strengthen minds, and promote positive attitudes towards life-long fitness while shaping individuals to become positive, impactful members of society.

 Physical fitness is not only one of the most important keys to a healthy body, it is the basis of dynamic and creative intellectual activity.